beaconchain-com/beaconcha.in/README.md

 #### Livereload

-Make sure port 8100 is accessable on your computer and use the following command to run a livereload server
+Make sure port 8100 is accessible on your computer and use the following command to run a livereload server

-`ionic capacitor run android --livereload --external --host=192.168.0.124 --disableHostCheck`
+`ionic cap run android --livereload --external --host=192.168.1.64 --disableHostCheck --configuration=development`

 Adapt the --host param to match your computers IP.

 #### Build for production

-`ionic capacitor run android --prod --release`
+`npm run-script build-android-for-production`

 #### Install via Android Studio
 To install the app on a real device, follow this guide: https://developer.android.com/studio/run/device